lionelclement/Elvex/elvex/DOCUMENTATION.md

 Defines the meaning to express.

-This is a **feature structure (FS)**.
+Each line consists of a symbol and an associated feature structure.

 Example:

 ```
 S [HEAD:TO_BARK, i:[HEAD:DOG]]
+S [HEAD:TO_MEOW, i:[HEAD:CAT]]
 ```

-This input is interpreted by the grammar to produce a phrase or a sentence.
+This symbol is interpreted by the grammar to produce a complete text (i.e., an article, a paragraph, a sentence, or a phrase).

 ---